- Study Mode: Full time

 Or an Access to Midwifery qualification (minimum of 30 Level 3 credits at Distinction, 12 at Merit, and 3 at Pass).

-In addition, you will require five GCSEs including Maths, English and Science at Grade C/4 or above (or a suitable equivalent).
+In addition, you will require five GCSEs including Maths, English and Science at Grade C/4 or above (or equivalent).

 Applicants will also be required to pass an interview.